-What Is It?
+What is com ga?
 White rice cooked with pandan leaves in chicken broth and served topped with tender, shredded chicken, fresh coriander, and onions.

-Where to Try Com Ga in Hoi An – Wind & Moon Restaurant
+Where to Try Com Ga in Hoi An – Wind and Moon Restaurant

-Wind & Moon Address: An Bang Beach, Quang Nam
+- Find Wind and Moon Restaurant on a map: An Bang Beach, Quang Nam

-3. Banh Bao Vac – “White Rose” Shrimp & Pork Dumplings
+3. Banh Bao Vac – ‘White Rose’ Shrimp and Pork Dumplings

-What Is It?
+What is white rose?
 Delicate rice dumplings filled with either shrimp or pork and sprinkled with scallions and crispy fried onions, served with a dipping sauce of shrimp broth, sugar, lemon juice, and chilies on the side.

 Where to Try White Rose in Hoi An